A yummy do-it-yourself dog food recipe for French Bulldogs

-So, when Weston was a puppy, I started cooking him food myself because of his super sensitive stomach (aka: vomit central) and he LOVED it.
-He got leaner, farted less and hardly ever vomited.
-He also looked forward to his meals and licked his bowl clean—woohoo!
-Fira’s the lucky one and has been eating cooked foods since we brought her home, so she has no idea what kibble is and am sure would stick her nose up to it.
-Weston has become quite the food snob and will only eat cooked foods—I even tried to get them on a raw diet and they refused the raw!
+Fira’s the lucky one and has been eating homemade cooked dog food since we brought her home, so she has no idea what kibble is and I’m sure would stick her nose up to it.
+Weston has become quite the food snob and will only eat cooked foods — I even tried to get them on a raw diet and they refused the raw!
 Picky pups.

-As he got older (he’s seven now), new companies started coming out with cooked, human-grade foods so it’s nice to have options when I get lazy.
-We love Pure Dog Food, PetPlate, Farmer’s Dog, Just Food For Dogs which are all nutrionally balanced.
+As Weston got older, various companies were founded with cooked, human-grade foods so it’s nice to have options when I don’t have time to cook.
+We love Pure Dog Food, PetPlate, Just Food For Dogs which are all nutritionally balanced.

-WELLLL, Fira is only allergic to pork but Weston is allergic to chicken, turkey, pork, dairy, white fish, sweet potatoes and a few other things.
+WELL, Fira is only allergic to pork but Weston is allergic to chicken, turkey, pork, dairy, white fish, sweet potatoes and a few other things.
+Hence the need to create our own homemade dog food recipe.
 We were feeding him almost all of those ingredients on the daily, EEK.

-That reeeally limits our choices and he gets bored eating the same thing over and over, so I decided to mix up his feeding regime and do homemade dog food again to alternate.
-I reallyyy love cooking so this was actually fun for me.
-But it’s easy too, promise!
-Just put aside a couple hours to make a HUGE batch and fill up your freezer so you don’t have to cook again for awhile.
+That really limits our choices and he gets bored eating the same thing over and over, so I decided to mix up his feeding regime and do homemade dog food again to alternate.
+I like to schedule an afternoon to make a HUGE batch and fill up the freezer.
+It’s easy, promise!

 1 cup uncooked millet (or any other whole grain: quinoa, rice, pasta)